Dan Morgan

-Daniel Thomas Morgan, Jr. (born December 19, 1978) is an American football executive and former linebacker who is the assistant general manager for the Carolina Panthers of the National Football League (NFL).
-He previously served as the director of player personnel for the Buffalo Bills and as the director of pro personnel for the Seattle Seahawks.
+Daniel Thomas Morgan Jr. (born December 19, 1978) is an American professional football executive and former linebacker who is the president of football operations and general manager for the Carolina Panthers of the National Football League (NFL).
+He previously served as the assistant general manager for the Panthers, the director of player personnel for the Buffalo Bills and the director of pro personnel for the Seattle Seahawks.

-Morgan played in the NFL for seven seasons and played college football for the University of Miami, where he was recognized as an All-American, and won multiple national awards.
-Morgan was drafted by the Carolina Panthers in the first round of the 2001 NFL Draft, and he earned a Pro Bowl selection in 2004.
+Morgan played in the NFL for seven seasons and played college football for the Miami Hurricanes, earning unanimous All-American honors and winning multiple national awards.
+Morgan was drafted by the Carolina Panthers in the first round of the 2001 NFL draft, and he earned a Pro Bowl selection in 2004.

-Early years
+Early life

-Morgan was born in Clifton Heights, Pennsylvania.
+Morgan was born in Coral Springs, Florida.
 He grew up playing football for the Clifton Heights Rams of the Bert Bell Football League near Philadelphia.
 After playing freshman football at Upper Darby High School in Upper Darby Township, Pennsylvania, Morgan attended J. P. Taravella High School in Coral Springs, Florida.
 As a senior, he was an all-county pick at tailback, linebacker, and strong safety for the Taravella Trojans.
 As a junior tailback, he rushed for 1,322 yards and 13 touchdowns.

+Playing career

-College career
+College

 Morgan attended the University of Miami and played for the Miami Hurricanes football team from 1997 to 2000.
 He began his college career playing as a fullback, but was switched to weakside linebacker one week before the season started.
 He became the first freshman linebacker to start for the Hurricanes since Ray Lewis in 1993.
 As a freshman, he was named second-team freshman All-American by the Sporting News after posting 105 tackles, three sacks, and one forced fumble.

 As a sophomore, he became the first sophomore team captain in team history, and made the All-Big East Team, after leading the team with 150 tackles.
 He was a finalist for the Butkus Award and the Nagurski Trophy as a junior, and was rewarded with a second-team All-Big East for collecting 139 tackles and 5 sacks.
 He finally captured both awards, as well as the Bednarik Award, becoming the first player in NCAA history to win all three awards in a career (and the same year).
 He was recognized as a first-team All-Big East selection, the Big East Defensive Player of the Year, and a unanimous first-team All-American in 2000.
 Upon graduating, Morgan held the Hurricanes' team and Big East conference records for most career tackles with 532.

-Morgan was inducted into the University of Miami Sports Hall of Fame at the 43rd Annual Induction Banquet in 2011.
+Morgan was inducted into the University of Miami Sports Hall of Fame in 2011.